National Veterans Day Observance: Nov. 11

 Section 46

 On January 28, 1986, Space Shuttle Challenger exploded just 73 seconds after takeoff, killing all seven crew members — including high school teacher Christa McAuliffe, who had been selected from among more than 11,000 applicants to become the first teacher in space.
 It took nearly two months to recover the remains from the ocean floor, about 18 miles off the shore of Cape Canaveral, Florida.
 On May 20, 1986, the comingled cremated remains of the seven Challenger astronauts were buried at Arlington National Cemetery, in Section 46, Grave 1129.
-Two also have individual gravesites: Lt.
-Col. Francis R. "Dick" Scobee (Section 46, to the left of the memorial) and Commander Michael J. Smith (Section 7A, Grave 208).
+Two also have individual gravesites: U.S. Air Force Maj.
+Francis R. "Dick" Scobee, retired with honorary promotion to Lt.
+Col. (Section 46, to the left of the memorial) and U.S. Navy Capt.
+Michael J. Smith, Challenger's pilot (Section 7A, Grave 208).

 Family members and NASA worked together to erect the memorial in Section 46, near Memorial Amphitheater.
 Approximately 400 people attended the dedication ceremony on the morning of March 21, 1987, including Vice President and Mrs. George Bush.
-The astronauts' faces and names are carved into the memorial marker: Commander Michael J. Smith; Commander Francis R. 'Dick' Scobee; Ronald E. McNair, mission specialist; Ellison Onizuka, mission specialist; S. Christa McAuliffe, payload specialist; Gregory B. Jarvis, payload specialist; Judith A. Resnik, mission specialist.
+The astronauts' faces and names are carved into the memorial marker: Michael J. Smith, pilot; Francis R. 'Dick' Scobee, commander; Ronald E. McNair, mission specialist; Ellison Onizuka, mission specialist; S. Christa McAuliffe, payload specialist; Gregory B. Jarvis, payload specialist; Judith A. Resnik, mission specialist.

 The back of the marker features the famous aeronautical poem "High Flight," written by Royal Canadian Air Force pilot John Gillespie Magee, Jr. in 1941: